Pustules

 What Are Pustules?
 Pus-filled, Red bump

 A pustule is a type of acne that is characterized by a protruding patch of skin that’s filled with a yellowish fluid called pus.
-It’s basically takes shape of a bigger and brighter of a pimple.
+It basically takes the shape of a bigger and brighter pimple.

 Where can Pustule occur?
 Face and Body Parts